 About the Area

-This cottage is located in Ocracoke.
+Located in Ocracoke, this cottage is by the sea.
 Deepwater Theater and Ocracoke Preservation Museum are cultural highlights, and some of the area's landmarks include Ocracoke Lighthouse and British Cemetery.
+Ocracoke Pony Pens and Graveyard of the Atlantic Museum are also worth visiting.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Know Before you Go